reakfog/reakfog/README.md

 My name is John, I am 23 years old and I'm a backend developer.
 I have been doing programming for about 1.5 years, trying out different technologies.
 I want to work on interesting web-projects, have extensive teamwork experience and presentation of launched products.

-Skills: Python, Django, Django Rest Framefork, SQL, PostgreSQL, Docker, Linux
+Skills: Python, Django, Django Rest Framefork, SQL, PostgreSQL, Yandex Cloud, Docker, Nginx, Gunicorn, Linux, Bash

 ## 📈 GitHub Stats